-Proposed Work - The MPO staff, in conjunction with the Alabama Department of Transportation (ALDOT), the NARCOG Regional Transit Agency, and the MPO Policy Board and Committees has develop a FY 2020 - 2023 TIP, and will maintain and update this TIP as necessary.
-The MPO will create a 2024 - 2027 TIP in fiscal year 2023.
-The MPO Portal software will be used in the maintenance of the current TIP and in the development of the FY 2024 - 2027 TIP.
-The MPO staff will work and coordinate with the Alabama Department of Transportation (ALDOT) to review goals, objectives, performance measures and targets required by the FAST Act that is contain in the TIP.
+Proposed Work - The MPO staff, in conjunction with the Alabama Department of Transportation (ALDOT), the NARCOG Regional Transit Agency, and the MPO Policy Board and Committees has develop a FY 2024 - 2027 TIP, and will maintain and update this TIP as necessary.
+The MPO Portal software will be used in the maintenance of the current TIP.
+The MPO staff will work and coordinate with the Alabama Department of Transportation (ALDOT) to review goals, objectives, performance measures and targets required by the Infrastructure Investment and Jobs Act that is contain in the TIP.
 The MPO staff will prepare and present Livability Indicator data as required on page 4.
 This data will be displayed in the TIP as numbers or percentages in charts, tables, or maps.

-Product(s) - Annual Listing of Obligated Projects, Amendments to the current TIP as needed, A FY 2024 - 2027 TIP.
+Product(s) - Annual Listing of Obligated Projects, Amendments to the current TIP as needed, an updated FY 2024 - 2027 TIP as needed.
 Inclusion of goals, objectives, performance measures, and targets into the TIP.
 Hold public meetings and make presentations relating to the TIP and STIP as needed.

-Schedule - October 1, 2022 to September 30, 2023.
-To be completed by the end of Fiscal Year 2023
+Schedule - October 1, 2023 to September 30, 2024.
+To be completed by the end of Fiscal Year 2024

-Annual Listing of Obligated Projects - October 2022 Draft Transportation Improvement Program - June 2023 Final Transportation Improvement Program - August 2023
+Annual Listing of Obligated Projects - October 2023